 Tips for Cat Aggression

 Recent studies have found that aggression is a behavior issue that is common in most cats.
-Unfortunately, there is no direct solution to aggression and it may be caused by several reasons.
+Unfortunately, there is no direct solution to aggression, and several reasons may cause it.
 When cat aggression is not controlled, it may lead to injuries or an owner possibly surrendering the pet to a shelter.
 Here are a few useful tips to help you learn and understand what may be the cause of your cat’s aggression:

-There are different types of behavior that will help determine your cat’s aggression pattern.
+Different types of behavior will help determine your cat’s aggression pattern.
 For example, studies show that cats who were not socialized as babies often suffer from play aggression.
-As babies, kittens learn by playing with their siblings what type of behavior causes discomfort and pain.
+As babies, kittens learn by playing with their siblings.
 When a kitten doesn’t get this opportunity, they won’t know some boundaries with their owners.

 Another type of aggression your pet may be suffering from is fear.
-Most times fear aggression is caused by a new person, pet, experience, or unfamiliar place.
-Research shows that when a cat is suffering from fear aggression they remain in a seated posture with their ears pointed outward and tail placed under the body.
+Most times, fear and aggression are caused by a new person, pet, experience, or unfamiliar place.
+Research shows that when a cat is suffering from anxiety or aggression, they remain in a seated posture with their ears pointed outward and tail placed under the body.
 Also, give your cat the proper time to introduce a new person in the setting.
 Uninvited petting or touching is another factor that leads to aggression.

 It is essential to know and understand the personality of your cat.
-Some cats may enjoy human interaction and love petting, while other cats may not enjoy it as much.
-Overstimulation is also a factor that leads to cat aggression; this is why it’s important to pay attention to any signs your pet may give you.
-For example, when petting your cat and you notice their tail wagging and pupils becoming dilated, that is a clear sign to stop the petting and give your cat space to cool down.
+Some cats may enjoy human affection and love petting, while other cats may not enjoy it as much.
+Overstimulation is also a factor that leads to cat aggression, and it can also lead to cat hiccups; this is why it’s essential to pay attention to any signs your pet may give you.
+For example, when petting your cat and you notice their tail wagging and pupils becoming dilated, that is a clear sign that you should stop the petting and give your cat space to cool down.